 Participants can live anywhere in Canada

-Registration: Step 1: fill out an account here www.goodlifekids.com/autismbc Step 2: the Caregiver and participant having a 5-minute call with MOVE Program Director, Lisa Cardinal.
+Registration: Step 1: fill out an account here www.goodlifekids.com/autismbc Step 2: The Caregiver and participant have a 5-minute call with MOVE Program Director, Lisa Cardinal.

-Welcome Meet & Greet: Participant and Caregiver joins a 30-minute meet & greet with the Coach prior to joining a class.
+Welcome, Meet & Greet: Participant and Caregiver join a 30-minute meet & greet with the Coach prior to joining a class.

-Join a MOVE Class: Participant and Caregiver join our 60-minute class on Zoom.
+Join a MOVE Class: Participants and Caregivers join our 60-minute class on Zoom.
 An example of a class schedule:

 10 minutes – welcome, chatting, and warm-up